 menu category that either excludes dairy by default, or that can be made in some way to exclude dairy products, except for butter.

-If deserts are an important part of your cash flow, and if all of your desert items contain some form of milk,
+If desserts are an important part of your cash flow, and if all of your dessert items contain some form of milk,

 you are leaving money on the table.

 Here are some suggestions, not only for LI folks but also for food allergies in general.

 - Dairy products are a part of our diet.
 More and more people are sensitive to these and other food-based allergens such as tree nuts,

 certain fruits and vegetables, and some grains or grain products.

 - You can't realistically eliminate these ingredients from your menu, but you can make your menu more allergen-friendly.
 Sure, it's a hassle,